 Like any consumer device, there will always be "issues" that need and should be "fixed".
-Up to recently, fixes have been slow in coming, but that has changed in the past few months.
+Many have been addressed, but many have not, which is uncalled for at this late date.

 I believe this has a lot of promise, if most of the problems would get addressed.

 I have been complying a list of issues, as I have from the spring of 2012, when I received a test unit.
 More potential members that contact them to re-enforce what has been brought up, the better the chances they will see these are valid.
 Special tanks to HDTV1080p for adding his list to mine regarding the audio issues.